juliettemurris/juliettemurris.github.io/index.md

 Hi, Welcome to my webpage!

-I am Juliette Murris and a researcher in biostatistics and ML.
+I am Juliette, both a biostatistitician and an ML researcher.

-I am currently a postdoctoral researcher at the Max Planck Institute of Biochemistry working at the intersection of machine learning, bioinformatics and biology.
+I am currently a postdoctoral fellow at the Max Planck Institute of Biochemistry in the Munich area 🥨 working at the intersection of machine learning, bioinformatics and biology.

 <br>